-When using attribute((at(address))), the part of the at section name representing address is normalized to an 8 digit hexadecimal number.
+When using attribute((at(address))), the part of the at section name representing address is normalized to an eight digit hexadecimal number.
 The name of the section is only significant if you are trying to match the section by name in a scatter file.
-The linker automatically assigns at sections when you use the --autoat command-line option.
+Without overlays, the linker automatically assigns at sections when you use the --autoat command-line option.
 This option is the default.
+If you are using overlays, then you cannot use --autoat to place at sections.

-- Placing functions and data at specific addresses on page 8-18 - Using attribute ((section("name"))) to place code and data on page 8-35 - Restrictions on placing at sections on page 8-38 - Automatic placement of at sections on page 8-39 - Manual placement of at sections on page 8-41 - Placing a key in flash memory using at on page 8-43 - Placing a structure over a peripheral register using at on page 8-45.
+- Placing functions and data at specific addresses on page 8-18 - Using attribute((section("name"))) to place code and data on page 8-35 - Restrictions on placing at sections on page 8-38 - Automatic placement of at sections on page 8-39 - Manual placement of at sections on page 8-41 - Placing a key in flash memory using at on page 8-43 - Placing a structure over a peripheral register using at on page 8-45.